CAD import in SimWorks

 You can import the geometry and activate the Part names layering in the Geometry viewer window to check the recognised parts:

 Those part names are required to be able to create Part groups and therefore apply certain boundary conditions to some portions of the geometry.
 In a similar fashion, you can define Surface mesh groups to apply specific mesh settings on portions of the geometry.
+Moreover part groups are independent from mesh groups so you can define different collections of surfaces for the two cases.

 It is therefore recommended that you group the base surfaces / patches representing each geometrical part you are planning to use in the CFD simulation and name those in your CAD system before exporting the geometry.
 You can then make sure that this is reflected in the .igs file you exported by opening it with a text editor like in the example above.